 The Commission staff has prepared a park and open space plan for each county in the Region, which refine and detail the regional park and open space plan, and updates those plans on a cyclical basis.
-Work on the update of the Walworth County park and open space plan was completed in 2014.
 The provision of park and open space planning data and related technical assistance is an ongoing activity.
 An example of technical assistance is the detailed evaluation of the natural and recreational values of park and open space lands considered for sale or other disposition by Milwaukee County.

 City, town, and village park and open space plans are prepared by the Commission at the request of a local government.
 An updated park and open space plan for the Village of Mount Pleasant was completed and published in 2015.
+Work was initiated on updates to park and open space plans for the City of Racine and Village of Caledonia in 2016.

-Commission staff also initiated preparation of a comprehensive inventory of existing and potential water trails for canoeing and kayaking in the Region, including identification of put-in and take-out sites along rivers, streams, and lakes.
+Commission staff also initiated preparation of a comprehensive inventory of existing and potential water trails for canoeing and kayaking in the Region in 2015, including identification of put-in and take-out sites along rivers, streams, and lakes.
+The focus of these efforts in 2016 was the Fox River in Waukesha, Racine, and Kenosha Counties, as part of an interagency effort to designate the Fox River as a National Water Trail.
 Water trail information has been added as a component of recent park and open space plans prepared by the Commission.